Skincare FAQ

-How do hydroquinone alternatives work?
+How hydroquinone alternatives work

 Retinoids

-Aside from promoting skin renewal and increasing collagen and elastin production, retinoids are also known as skin brighteners, being considered one of the best hydroquinone alternatives.
-Studies have shown that retinoids can reduce skin discolorations by about 60% and contribute to a proper distribution of melanin in the cells.[1]
-They also block the transport of melanin to epidermal cells and reduce the activity of melanocytes (melanin-producing cells).
+Retinoids, like retinol and tretinoin, are a class of compounds derived from vitamin A that encourage cell growth.
+Studies show that retinoids can reduce skin discolorations by about 60% and contribute to an even distribution of melanin in cells.[1]
+They also block the transport of melanin to epidermal cells and reduce the activity of melanocytes (pigment-producing cells), both of which lead to brighter skin.

 Alpha-arbutin